Frozen Stir Fry Vegetables & Chicken is a healthy and delicious dinner made with frozen veggies and pantry staples!

 Dinners made with frozen ingredients or pantry staples need not be boring!
 This Frozen Stir Fry Vegetables & Chicken is made with your favorite frozen vegetables and an easy stir fry sauce that is made with pantry staples.

 Over the past few weeks, I've been focusing more and more on recipes I can make with pantry staples, freezer goods, or both.

 This chicken and vegetable stir fry is no exception.
 As I brainstormed ideas of healthy comfort food recipes I could put together meeting either criterion, I couldn't help but keep coming back to stir fry.

 After all, it is such a comfort food.
 Warm and saucy; filling and meaty; tangy, lightly spicy, and sweet -- pretty much everything I dream about (minus cheesiness) when it comes to a dinner that's going to soothe me inside and out.

 Part of the comfort of this dish may also be how stinkin' easy it is to make.
-I mean, seriously, the most prep we need to do is to thaw the chicken ahead of time but I even give directions below on how to do that easily.
+I mean, seriously, the most prep we need to do is to thaw the chicken ahead of time (or keep it super easy and just use fresh chicken-- I share notes below!) but I even give directions below on how to do that easily.